Automattic/jetpack/projects/plugins/boost/docs/DEVELOPEMENT_GUIDE.md

 # Standard development & debugging tools

-You can find some information about this topic on the [Standard development & debugging tools](https://github.com/Automattic/jetpack/blob/master/docs/development-environment.md#standard-development--debugging-tools) section of the Jetpack monorepo documentation.
+You can find some information about this topic on the [Standard development & debugging tools](https://github.com/Automattic/jetpack/blob/master/docs/development-environment.md#standard-development--debugging-tools) section of the Jetpack Monorepo documentation.

 ## Other tips and tools

 These are relevant if you are using the [Docker environment setup](https://github.com/Automattic/jetpack/blob/master/tools/docker/README.md).

-- Uou can find your `wp-config.php` file at `tools/docker/wordpress/wp-config.php` from the root of the Jetpack monorepo.
+- Uou can find your `wp-config.php` file at `tools/docker/wordpress/wp-config.php` from the root of the Jetpack Monorepo.
 - You can tail the debug.log file using the `jetpack docker tail` command.
 - You can run the WP-CLI command using the `jetpack docker wp` command.
 - You can enter the WordPress Docker container using the `jetpack docker sh` command.